Skip to main content

 Those who want exposure to international stocks may choose to invest in one of several types of international ETFs, described below.

-ETFs that focus on all economies outside the United States
+ETFs that focus on economies outside the U.S.

-An ETF like Vanguard’s Total International Stock ETF seeks to “track the performance…of stocks issued by companies located in developed and emerging markets, excluding the United States.”
-So one price will buy you exposure to most all economies outside of the US.
-You can also invest in ETFs that track the stock markets of specific countries, like the Toronto Stock Exchange or the Tokyo Stock Exchange.
+With these ETFs, one purchase will buy you exposure to most economies outside of the U.S. You can also invest in ETFs that track the stock markets of specific countries, like the London Stock Exchange or the Tokyo Stock Exchange.

 ETFs that focus on emerging markets

-The phrase “emerging markets” was coined in 1981 by economist Antoine van Agtmael when he was working for the World Bank’s International Finance Corporation.
-It was offered as an alternative to the negative connotations suggested by the phrase “third world.”
-Emerging economies — like those of Brazil, China, Russia, and Turkey — are countries with relatively low per capita average salaries that are less politically stable than developed markets but open to international investment.
-Though investing in emerging markets tends to be riskier than developed ones, the risk is somewhat mitigated when an ETF invests in many, many emerging markets.
-Vanguard’s FTSE Emerging Markets ETF, the largest of the type by assets under management, seeks to “closely track the return of the FTSE Emerging Markets All Cap China A Inclusion Index.”
+Emerging economies — like those of Brazil, China, India, and Turkey — are countries with relatively low per capita average salaries that are less politically stable than developed markets, but are open to international investment.
+Though investing in emerging markets tends to be riskier than developed ones, the risk is somewhat mitigated when an ETF invests across many emerging markets.

 ETFs that focus on the economy of one country outside the U.S.